tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">bibliographicCitation</th></tr>
     <tr><td>Identifier</td><td><a href="http://purl.org/dc/terms/bibliographicCitation">http://purl.org/dc/terms/bibliographicCitation</a></td></tr>
     <tr><td>Definition</td><td>A bibliographic reference for the resource.</td></tr>
     <tr><td>Comments</td><td>From Dublin Core, "Recommended practice is to include sufficient bibliographic detail to identify the resource as unambiguously as possible."
 The intended usage of this term in Darwin Core is to provide the preferred way to cite the resource itself - "how to cite this record".
-Note that the intended usage of dcterms:references in Darwin Core, by contrast, is to point to the definitive source representation of the resource - "where to find the as-close-to-original reference, if one is available.</td></tr>
+Note that the intended usage of dcterms:references in Darwin Core, by contrast, is to point to the definitive source representation of the resource - "where to find the as-close-to-original reference", if one is available.</td></tr>
     <tr><td>Examples</td><td><ul class="list-group list-group-flush"><li class="list-group-item"><code>Museum of Vertebrate Zoology, UC Berkeley.
 MVZ Mammal Collection (Arctos).
 Record ID: <a href="http://arctos.database.museum/guid/MVZ:Mamm:165861?seid=101356">http://arctos.database.museum/guid/MVZ:Mamm:165861?seid=101356</a>.
 Source: <a href="http://ipt.vertnet.org:8080/ipt/resource.do?r=mvz_mammal">http://ipt.vertnet.org:8080/ipt/resource.do?r=mvz_mammal</a>.</code> (Occurrence example)</li><li class="list-group-item"><code><a href="https://www.gbif.org/species/2439608">https://www.gbif.org/species/2439608</a> Source: GBIF Taxonomic Backbone</code> (Taxon example)</li><li class="list-group-item"><code>Rand, K.M., Logerwell, E.A.
 The first demersal trawl survey of benthic fish and invertebrates in the Beaufort Sea since the late 1970s.
 Polar Biol 34, 475–488 (2011). <a href="https://doi.org/10.1007/s00300-010-0900-2">https://doi.org/10.1007/s00300-010-0900-2</a></code> (Event example)</li></ul></td></tr>
   </tbody>
 </table>